National Science Foundation

 Grant in 2022

 BioSuperior Technology is a preclinical biotherapeutics company specializing in lung disease treatments.
-It has developed a novel, synthetic pulmonary surfactant prototype called BioSurf, which directly treats lung conditions and delivers potent drugs to restore normal lung function.
-This technology has the potential to repair damaged lung tissue and may also treat other microvasculature-related illnesses like hemorrhagic stroke and chronic kidney disease.
+It has developed a novel, synthetic pulmonary surfactant prototype called BioSurf, which mimics the body's natural surfactant to facilitate breathing and deliver therapeutic drugs.
+This non-invasive, cost-effective technology aims to restore normal lung function and repair damaged lung tissue.
+Additionally, BioSuperior's platform has potential applications in treating other microvasculature-related illnesses, such as hemorrhagic stroke and chronic kidney disease.

 Bespoke Biotherapeutics